 Find out more about how to properly use Diatomaceous Earth in this blog.

-If you’re looking to learn how to get rid of fleas on cats naturally, there are several home remedies that are safe to use.
-It’s important to keep in mind, however, that homemade remedies for fleas on cats may not work for every pet.
+If you’re looking to learn how to get rid of fleas on cats naturally, several home remedies are safe to use.
+However, it’s important to keep in mind that homemade remedies for fleas on cats may not work for every pet.

 Here are a few natural flea prevention alternatives to try:

 Does lemon kill fleas on cats?
-In fact, yes it does!
+In fact, yes, it does!
 Citric acid is one of the more effective natural remedies for killing off and preventing fleas.
+Does lemon kill fleas on cats?
 For this reason, spraying your cat’s fur with diluted lemon juice is a widely known DIY method for treating your pet’s flea problem.